Legend of Zelda: Ocarina of TImeRetro Review - The Game Crater

 2. The Setting

 One thing that I simply didn’t expect from Zelda was the open-world nature of the game.
-I expected some sort of strictly lineal game, not the massive almost sandbox-type game that I was greeted with instead.
+I expected some sort of strictly lineal game, not the massive, almost sandbox-type game that I was greeted with instead.
 The fact that I could run off and do a side mission or two in between levels astounded me.
-I can only imagine what I would have thought had I have been playing this in 1998.
+I can only imagine what I would have thought had I played this in 1998.

 Ocarina of Time